Berkeley-MDes/tdf-fa23-sarazaki/weekly-reports/weekly-reports.md

 # Sara Zaki's Weekly Reports

+## Week 6 (10/05 - 10/12)

+This week, my team and I finalized our project topic.
+We had many great ideas but were finally able to settle on one, thanks to the feedback from every member of the instructional team.
+The idea we chose was a device that could be used in a social settiing where if a person feels uncomfortable during a conversation, they can discreetly activate a "safe word" feature.
+This sends a subtle alert to a designated friend's device, signaling that they need assistance or an exit strategy.
+As an introvert, I'm very excited about this project as it could prove very helpful to those who find social interactions daunting.

+### Speculations
+The development of this device has led us to explore multiple design tools and frameworks that can help realize the product's potential.
+Considering the fast-paced evolution of technology, particularly in the realm of IoT (Internet of Things) and wearable tech, I foresee these tools evolving significantly in the near future.
+The "safe word" feature could be activated via voice command, which requires advanced voice recognition software.
+With improvements in NLP (Natural Language Processing), future versions of our device may recognize not just a predetermined word but also context and tone of speech to provide even more accurate alerts.
+Given the sensitive nature of the device, robust security features are essential.
+I anticipate that there will be more focus on blockchain or similar decentralized technologies to secure user data.
+Also, as 5G becomes mainstream, devices like ours could utilize the high-speed, low-latency capabilities to provide real-time updates and more efficient alert systems.

+As social awareness about issues like consent and personal safety grows, I believe that devices like ours will find an increasingly large market.
+Future directions might include customization by offering various designs, colors, and form factors could make the device appealing to a broader audience.
+It might also be incorporated into existing objects like jewelry or watches.
+Partnering with organizations, such as colleges or corporations, could see this device being provided as a standard safety tool for members or employees.
+Future iterations might use machine learning to better understand the context in which the "safe word" is activated, providing more nuanced support to the user.

+I recently read an article on TechCrunch about Google's Project Abacus, which attempts to provide more secure authentication by using biometric data in place of passwords.
+This technology may have a significant impact on our work, particularly when it comes to making sure that only the device's owner may securely activate the "safe word" feature.

+You can find the article here: [Google's Project Abacus](https://www.pandasecurity.com/en/mediacenter/security/project-abacus-end-passwords-company/)

 ## Week 6 (9/28 - 10/05)

 My Photon2 was malfunctioning throughout the week, blinking all sorts of crazy colors, so I could barely follow the flashing instructions during class on Thursday but I was finally able to fix it (using the device doctor and something else which I don't remember now) after several attempts, on Monday.
 Now it is peacefully breathing cyan, as it should.
 We chose our Project 2 topics this week and joined teams - exciting.
 My team consists of 4 members (myself, Vidit, Liam and Eliza) and our topic is 'Breaking Language Barriers.'